 If business traders qualifying for trader tax status don’t have Section 475 in 2014, they can elect it for 2015 by April 15, 2015.
 That 2015 election converts unrealized business trading gains and losses at the end of 2014 into ordinary gains or losses on Jan.
 1, 2015 — that’s the required Section 481(a) adjustment.
 A negative Section 481(a) adjustment on Jan.
 1 from unrealized losses on Dec.
 31, 2014 is far better than a capital loss carried over from 2014 to 2015.
 In this case, wash sales are good because they are part of a Section 481(a) adjustment, rather than being a capital loss carryover.
 Traders generally have a hard time using up large capital loss carryovers.
 In this case, the business trader wants to skip tax loss selling and it’s beneficial to have an unrealized capital loss at year-end.

-Some business traders and many hedge fund managers skip Section 475 MTM elections because they have a hard time following the rules for “contemporaneous” segregation of investments from business trading positions.
+13. Learn the rules for segregation of investments Some business traders and many hedge fund managers skip Section 475 MTM elections because they have a hard time following the rules for “contemporaneous” segregation of investments from business trading positions.
 The IRS is increasingly challenging traders over the segregation of investment rules.
 Hedge fund managers also don’t want investors paying taxes on open positions, as investors would request redemptions to pay the tax bill while managers have cash funds tied up in those open positions.
-(Read our Aug.
+(Read my Aug.
 13 blog IRS warns Section 475 traders.)

 14. Assess your qualification for trader tax status